electronstudio/jaylib/README.md

 Remember each time you do either of those you are accessing native memory.

+### Position field

+JavaCPP has a field of its own called `position` so it renames the actual position field to `_position`.

 ### Constructors

 JavaCPP does not generate constructors.
-The recommended JavaCPP way is like this:
+The recommended JavaCPP way to initialize a struct is like this:

      var vec = new Vector3().x(1).y(2).z(3);

+Some people do not like this.
 For discussion of other ways, [see here](https://github.com/electronstudio/jaylib/issues/1#issuecomment-873485303).

 ### Arrays